Adanurk/backend-notes/README.md

 ### Section 2: Introduction to Node.js and NPM

++ Node.js => a js runtime built on googles open source v8 js engine.
++ so we can run our code outside of browser.
++ v8 engine run the code.
++ so we can access to file sytem with nodejs.

+=> so it is perfect to use Node.js as a web server
+=> meaning: we can finally use js on the server side of the web development in order to build fast highly scalable network applications.

+**pros**
++

 ## Part 2: How Node Works

 ### Section 3: Introduction to Back-End Web Development